magoo/risk-measurement/introduction/examples.rst

 .. admonition:: Scenario
   :class: warning

-  A bank robber attempts robbery to one of our tellers next quarter.
+  A bank robber threatens a teller next quarter.
 (Yes / No)

 Imagine if the bank wasn't OK with this level of risk to their employees, and decided to invest in a mitigation, like an armed guard near the tellers.
 Maybe they make this decision because other banks in the area don't have an armed guard, making them the least attractive target.